The Ledge

 Am I him or am I me?
 Is she her or is she she?
 Did I blink and cross the ocean after all?
 I do not know which side I fell out on, or which shore is the other shore looking back.

 In the pixelated false twilight of the living room the observable screen-life flickers between reality and nonreality.
-Whenever the faint light of embers cuts through it is reality flickering in with its stable warmth and continuity.
-The vision revisits him: of himself on the other shore in the yellow-backed room in the glittering world that seems to get brighter going deeper in, looking out and waving to him floating in his crossing-boat.
-It must be that somewhere underneath he is still in the crossing, eternally reaching for a shore, but unable to reach one or another.
+The faint light of embers cuts through with its analog warmth and continuity.
+The vision is plastered onto the screen of his mind: of himself on the other shore in the yellow-backed room in the glittering world that glows brighter going deeper in, looking out and waving to him in his conjured crossing-boat.
+Underneath, behind his skin, the eye that witnessed is still crossing, eternally reaching for a shore but unable to reach one or another.

-He cannot focus on any such thought for too long lest it send his heart racing to the place where he is at the mercy of a hand resting upon the switch.
-He must will himself into distraction and wait for time to run down his scalded nerves, to descend from the pitch where at any moment the switch should flip and he would be simply not-here.
+Focusing intensely on any such thought for more than three seconds sends his heart racing so fast he becomes aware of the hand resting upon the master switch.
+Then, he must will himself into distraction and simply wait for his nerves to descend from the peak pitch where he's aware that at any moment the switch could flip and leave him simply not-here.

 He touches his fingers to his neck to feel his pulse.
 The movement catches her attention.